QuestofIranon/CodeGlance/README.md

 The result will be saved as build/distributions/CodeGlance-{version}.zip

-Running from source in Intellj
+Running from source in IntelliJ
 ===================
 1. Make sure you have the Plugin DevKit installed.
 2. Checkout sources from github
-3. Create a new Intellij Platform plugin project
+3. Create a new IntelliJ Platform plugin project
 4. Select source directory, chose a plugin sdk (create one that points to your intellij install).
 5. Mark src/main/java as source root, and src/test/java as test root.
 6. In order to run tests you will need to find mockito and testng jars.
 I usually do this with gradle.